 Have you been involved in a Fort Lauderdale car accident?
 Do you believe that another person’s negligence was responsible for causing your injuries?
 If so, you may be entitled to an award of monetary compensation.
-At Lavent Law, our experienced Fort Lauderdale car accident attorneys can help you maximize the financial award you receive.
+At Lavent Law, P.A., our experienced Fort Lauderdale car accident attorneys can help you maximize the financial award you receive.

 Call us today to request a free consultation with our skilled team.
 We will review your case, explain your legal options, and answer any questions you may have.
 We work on a contingency fee basis, which means that you don’t have to pay anything in legal fees until we recover money on your behalf.
 You get to focus on getting better while we handle your complex personal injury case.
 You have a short window of time in which you can act, so do not hesitate to call us today for help.

 More than 178,000 people call Fort Lauderdale home.
 However, on any given day, the city’s population swells significantly thanks to a booming tourism economy.
 As the city continues to thrive, its roads are becoming more congested and dangerous.
 Over the past few years, the number of car accidents in Fort Lauderdale has been on the rise:

 - 2017: 5,443

 In the first quarter of 2018, there have already been 1,387 car accidents in Fort Lauderdale, putting the year on track to the be most dangerous on record.